gwenfrishkoff/kickstarter-analysis/README.md

 # An Excel-Based Analysis of Kickstarter Campaigns

 ## Overview of Project
 Our client, Louise, has provided a set of data (***kickstarter_challenge.xlsx***) on kickstarter (crowd-funded) campaigns across a range of industries (e.g., music, theater, technology, games), countries (e.g., United States, Great Britain), and time periods, which can be summarized by quarterly and monthly launch dates.
-Louise has two broad aims:
+Her primary (immediate) aim is to conduct a successful crowd-funded campaign to finance a play in the United States (U.S.).
+Louise has two questions that she would like this analysis to address.
 	<ol>
-	<li> Her primary (immediate) aim is to conduct a successful crowd-funded campaign to finance a play in the United States (U.S.).
+	<li> The first question is to how campaign outcomes are affected by launch date: for example, are campaigns to fund theater projects generally more successful if they are launched in the 2nd quarter (May or June) or in the 4th quarter (November or December)?
-	<li> A secondary (future) aim is to finance a musical production in Great Britain (G.B.).
+	<li> The second question is to how campaign outcomes are affected by the magnitude of the fundraising goal: Are donors more inclined to give to campaigns that have higher or lower target outcomes?
 	</ol>
 ### Purpose
-To support our client aims, we conduct a series of analyses to identify factors make for a successful crowd-funding campaign, with a focus on factors leading to successful past campaigns in similar markets (i.e., theater in the U.S. and musicals in G.B.).
+To support our client aims, we conduct a series of analyses to identify factors make for a successful crowd-funding campaign, with a focus on factors leading to successful past campaigns in the target market (fundraising for theater projects).

 ## Analysis and Challenges
 To analyze these data, we use MS Excel to organize, sort, analyze, and interpret the kickstarter data to reveal trends that can inform Louise's crowd-funding campaign.